 - A lengthy lifespan that lasts for decades when placed by a skilled oral surgeon like Dr. Gocke, Dr. Nguyen, and Dr. McAdams.

 - Preventing bone loss by restoring the tooth and conserving bone

 - Supporting the jaw and the soft tissue of the mouth

 - Avoiding TMJ disorders and symptoms such as pain while chewing

 - Protecting healthy teeth by keeping them from being worn down faster due to compensation for the lost tooth

 Ideal Candidates for Dental Implants

 Almost everyone can be considered a good candidate for dental implants.
-However, in order to truly know if this tooth-replacement system is right for you, the first thing you should do is schedule an initial consultation with Dr. Gocke at Virginia Oral, Facial & Implant Surgery.
-After he performs his exam and talks to you about your oral and general health history, he will work with you to develop a treatment plan that will achieve your goals.
+However, in order to truly know if this tooth-replacement system is right for you, the first thing you should do is schedule an initial consultation with Dr. Gocke, Dr. Nguyen, or Dr. McAdams at Virginia Oral, Facial & Implant Surgery.
+After they perform their exam and talk to you about your oral and general health history, they will work with you to develop a treatment plan that will achieve your goals.

 In general, men and women in McLean will be considered good candidates if they meet the following criteria:

 Have good overall health and good oral health